-better parameters target_cost = 0.01 #optimization halts when a cost below this target is found '''

-max\num\runs is the maximum number of runs that the optimization algorithm is allowed to run. max\num\runs\without\better\params is the maximum number of runs allowed before a lower cost and better parameters is found.
-Finally, when target\cost is set, if a run produces a cost that is less than this value the optimization process will stop.
+→ better parameters target_cost = 0.01 #optimization halts when a cost below this max\num\runs is the maximum number of runs that the optimization algorithm is allowed to run. max\num\runs\without\better\params is the maximum number of runs allowed before a lower cost and better parameters is found.
+If a run produces a cost that is less than target\cost then the optimization will stop.
+Finally, if the optimization proceeds for longer than max\duration seconds, then the optimization will end once the current iteration finishes (so the actual duration may exceed max\duration somewhat as the final iteration finishes).